Contact us

 Begin your climate adaptation journey at Adapt Alaska

-This website emerged from a collaborative research project—Promoting Coastal Resilience in Arctic Alaska—that began in 2017 and included workshops and outreach efforts.
+This website emerged from a collaborative research project—Promoting Coastal Resilience in Arctic Alaska—that began in 2017 and included workshops in four regional hub communities in Western Alaska.

-During the project, coastal community resilience workshop participants identified issues facing communities and the information needs for action.
-They also discussed challenges from rapidly changing environmental and climate conditions.
-These changes have increased the risks to human lives and infrastructure, changed valuable natural resources, and disrupted hunting, fishing, and livelihoods.
+During the project, workshop participants identified issues facing communities and the data and decision-support tools needed for action.
+They also discussed challenges from rapidly changing environmental and marine conditions.
+These changes have increased the risks to human lives and infrastructure and disrupted the subsistence way of life, community well-being, and local economies.

-This website is part of the project outcomes and is meant to be a learning and planning tool for all.
+This website is meant to be a learning and planning tool for all communities in Alaska.
 Here, you can find:

-• a concrete set of steps for crafting your own monitoring, mitigation, and adaptation solutions
+• Steps for crafting your own monitoring, mitigation, resilience, and adaptation solutions

 • Alaska-specific web resources, including resources related to funding resilience work

-Adapt Alaska is also the face of Alaska Sea Grant's Coastal Community Resilience program.
+Adapt Alaska is also the face of Alaska Sea Grant's Coastal Resilience program.

 Learn more about the Adapt Alaska project

-Funding came from the U.S. Fish & Wildlife Service on behalf of the Western Alaska Landscape Conservation Cooperative (LCC), North Pacific LCC, Aleutian and Bering Sea Islands LCC, Alaska Sea Grant, and Aleutian Pribilof Islands Association using a resilience grant from the Bureau of Indian Affairs.
+Funding came from the U.S. Fish & Wildlife Service, Alaska Sea Grant, the National Park Service, and the Aleutian Pribilof Islands Association using a resilience grant from the Bureau of Indian Affairs.

 Founding partners